- M.Ed. Faculty of Education, University of Regina, 2019

 Writing and Publishing Process:

-- Design and Composition of Publications: Writing, Selecting from submissions, Interviewing, Investigating, Organizing, and Editing of Articles or Reports
+- Design and Composition of Publications: Writing, Selecting from submissions, Interviewing, Investigating, Organizing, and Editing of Articles or Reports, Review process, Copy editing, website design, Blogging

-- Layout and Design (Building a template for the publication)
+- Layout and Design (Creating a template for publications)

 - Determining theme and categories for publication/s